-DON'T say: "Palestine as a state has never existed" or refer to the West Bank as "Judea and Samaria".
+DON'T say: "Palestine as a state has never existed" or refer to the modern-day West Bank as "Judea and Samaria".
 Why?

-"Because I and many other people may interpret this as: 'Israel should be destroyed ', which may hinder the cause of Palestinian freedom and won't help any of us."
-"Because I and many other people may interpret this as: 'Palestine should never be established as a state', which may hinder the cause of Israeli security and won't help any of us."
+"Because I and many other people may interpret this as: 'Palestine should never be established as a state', which may hinder the cause of Israeli security and won't help any of